Can I use my mobile phone to buy tickets?

 Each performance hall is special in its own way.

 - The Playhouse at the Overture Center is a brand-new, state-of-the-art theater of about 340 seats with a thrust stage.

 - The historic Stoughton Opera House is inside of the City Hall and has been beautifully restored.

 - The Hillside Theater at Taliesin is the original theater that Frank Lloyd Wright designed and built.
 With only 100 seats, it is a perfect setting for chamber music.

 All theaters are indoors.
 Each hall is air-conditioned, but the Hillside Theater has a less consistent temperature.
 See the maps page for thumbnail images of each one.

 Where can we eat in Spring Green?

 BDDS thanks Driftless Depot for feeding us between concerts.
-When in Spring Green, you might also consider visiting Arcadia Bookstore,or the General Store.
+When in Spring Green, you might also consider visiting Arcadia Bookstore, the General Store, or Freddy Valentine’s.
 Please call ahead for hours of operation.

-Enjoy a pre-ordered delivered picnic box dinner from Enos Farms at the Hillside Theater after the 2:30 PM concert or before the 6:30 PM concert for $17.50.
+Enjoy a picnic from Pasture and Plenty after the 2:30 PM concert or before the 6:30 PM concert in Spring Green for $18.
 You can spread a blanket on the beautiful Hillside Theater grounds or eat in the Taliesin Architecture School Dining Room, which will be open exclusively to BDDS concert-goers.
-Call BDDS at 608.255.9866 to order.
+Choose from Green Goddess Chicken Salad, Market Veggie Quiche with Greens, or Hearty Greens and Grains with Seasonal Veggie Bowl (gf/vegan).
+Seasonal sweet treat and beverage included.
+See the BDDS order form or call BDDS at 608.255.9866.